 Using this option will usually leave your environment in a broken and inconsistent state.

 --no-pin Ignore pinned package(s) that apply to the current operation.
-These pinned packages might come from a .condarc file or a file in want conda to check whether a new version of the repodata file exists, which will
+These pinned packages might come from a .condarc file or a file in

 <TARGET_ENVIRONMENT>/conda-meta/pinned.